Know the facts

 - being a victim of violence or even death

 Gangs and the law

-Although there are no laws banning gangs or gang membership, there are laws to prevent the criminal activity of gangs.
-These laws include the following:
+There aren't laws banning gangs or gang membership, but there are laws to prevent the criminal activity of gangs.
+It's against the law to:

-- drugs like cannabis, cocaine and ecstasy are illegal to have, or carry
+- have or carry cannabis, cocaine and ecstasy are illegal to have, or carry

-The law is also very strict on knife possession.
+The law is strict on knife possession.
 It is illegal to carry a knife in public without a reasonable explanation.
-In the eyes of the law, a reasonable explanation does not include carrying a knife:
+You cannot carry a knife:

 - for someone else

 Your child could get arrested for carrying a gun or a knife.
 They could go to court and get a criminal record that will affect the rest of their life.
 Having a criminal record can prevent people from getting a job, going to university or college, or even travelling abroad.